mottajacopo/YoloV5-Nvidia/README.md

 # YOLOv5 on Triton Inference Server or Deepstream with TensorRT

-This repository shows how to deploy YOLOv5 as an optimized [TensorRT] engine to [Triton Inference Server].
+This repository shows how to deploy YOLOv5 as an optimized [TensorRT] engine to [Triton Inference Server] and [Deepstream].

 This project is based on (https://github.com/wang-xinyu/tensorrtx)
 This project is based on (https://github.com/NVIDIA/triton-inference-server)